dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 #.
 Preprocess input data; for example, loading, cleaning, filtering, and
     transforming raw data into inputs to the optimization model.

 #.
-Remove business-data references, generate the problem and optimization model,
-    store the generated problem.

-#.
-Submit the problem to a hybrid solver.
+Generate and submit the problem to a hybrid solver.

 #.
 (Optional) Upload the problem.
 Submitting a problem uploads it but sometimes,
     you may want to separate uploading from solving; for example, to solve with